espimarisa/hibiki/.github/CONTRIBUTING.md

 12. When using ParsedArgs as pargs[0].value, import the type it is.

-    1. This isn't needed, but it helps intellisense and our types.
+    1. This isn't needed, but it helps IntelliSense and our types.

     2. Example: `pargs[0].value as Member;`

-13. When creating a new embed thru msg.channel.createMessage(), try and attach a footer with info of who ran the command.
+13. When creating a new embed throughs msg.channel.createMessage(), try and attach a footer with info of who ran the command.
     1. If you're using an API, be sure to add the `poweredBy` field.
     2. If you want to have extra content in a footer, use the `extra` field.